RSedgwick/TL_DOE_4_DNA/README.md

 - `data` - contains the data used in the experiments
   - `ADVI_ParameterSets_220528.pkl` - the results of the DNA amplification experiments
   - `best_df.pkl` - dataframe of the best points on each of the surfaces not taking constraint into account
-  - `best_df_constrained.pkl` - dataframe of the best points on each of the surfaces taking constraint into account
+  - `best_df_penalised.pkl` - dataframe of the best points on each of the surfaces taking the drift penality into account
   - `JG067 sequence targets.csv` - the target values for the rates
 - `experiments` - contains the code for the experiments
-  - `expected_improvements.py` - contains the expected improvement acquisition functions for both constrained and unconstrained
+  - `expected_improvements.py` - contains the expected improvement acquisition functions for both single objective and with the drift penalty
   - `retro_BO.py` - contains class for running Bayesian optimisation experiments
     - `retro_BO_run.py` - runs the Bayesian optimisation experiments
   - `test_case_setup.py` - contains the functions for setting up the test cases e.g. starting point etc